Hamstring stretches and hamstring injury treatment is vital to the overall health and condition of the hamstring muscles.

 If you suffer from hamstring strain or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 What is Hamstring Injury?

 A hamstring injury or strain is an injury that results from a pulling action, which stretches or tears the hamstring muscles and/or tendons.
 (The term sPrain refers to an injury of the ligaments, as opposed to a sTrain, which refers to an injury of the muscle or tendon.)
 Remember; ligaments attach bone to bone, were as tendons attach muscle to bone.

 Injuries to the muscles and tendons of the hamstrings are usually graded into three categories, and these injuries are referred to as: first; second; or third degree strains.

 A first degree strain is the least severe.
 It is the result of some minor stretching of the muscles and tendons, and is accompanied by mild pain, some swelling and stiffness.
 There is usually very little loss of function as a result of a first degree strain.

 A second degree strain is the result of both stretching and some tearing of the muscles and tendons.
 There is increased swelling and pain associated with a second degree strain, and a moderate loss of function.